 The Final Step

 After you have completed your action plan of everything that you need to do in order to achieve your game-changer goal, start transferring one to two items a day onto your daily task list.
 This is the goal-setting process that has benefited my life in so many ways.
 It’s important to note that you will still experience many challenges and bumps in the road, but the most important thing is that you have a detailed game plan of what you need to do on a daily basis and keep moving forward.
-The most successful people in the world aren’t necessarily more talented than the next person, they just possess a relentless mindset that nothing will stop them from getting to where they want to go.
+The most successful people in the world aren’t necessarily more talented than the next person; they just possess a relentless mindset that nothing will stop them from getting to where they want to go.